 - SPI scholarship offers become null and void if the participant’s fees for all other courses, lodging, transportation, etc. are not paid by the first day of their first course.

 - Organizations sponsoring several individuals to attend SPI are eligible to receive scholarship help for a maximum of two participants.

 - The following SPI courses originate with other organizational entities.
 The fees for those courses do not remain with SPI; they are channeled back to their originators.
 Therefore these courses are not eligible for SPI scholarships and cannot be used in calculating paid-for courses when requesting an SPI scholarship.

 - Leading Congregational Change

 To apply for a matching scholarship

-After your completed application for admission is processed you will be sent an application for the scholarship.
+2. After your completed application for admission is processed you will be sent a link to the SPI scholarship application.